Ocherednyara/keysi/README.md

 #### Why does it flicker?
 Some terminals work far better than others, I have no idea why and I'm unlikely to investigate it as I don't know the first thing about terminal emulation.
 Recommended terminals that I've tested are iTerm (macOS), Terminal (macOS) and Command Prompt (Windows).

+#### Why does it look different on my machine?
+How the application looks will depend on the terminal's font.